alexksikes/fSphinx/tutorial/README.md

 This tutorial on fSphinx is aimed at users with some familiarity with [Sphinx] [1].
 If you are not familiar with Sphinx I invite you to check out the excellent book from [O'Reilly] [2] or to go through the Sphinx [documentation] [3].

 Throughout this tutorial we will assume that the current working directory is the "tutorial" directory.
-All code samples can be found in the file "./test.py".
+All the code samples can be found in the file "./test.py".

 Setting up and Indexing Data
 ----------------------------